Emergency-Brake Simplex: Toward A Verifiably Safe Control-CPS Architecture for Abrupt Runtime Reachability Constraint Changes: Proposed Solution

 \subsection{Relaxation of Assumption~\ref{assumption:PMatrixEqualEigenValue}}

 So far, all the solutions discussed in Section~\ref{subsect:OptimalSolutionForCase1} and \ref{subsect:OptimalSolutionForCase2} assume Assumption~\ref{assumption:PMatrixEqualEigenValue}.
 Simply put, the Lyapunov ellipsoid $\mathcal{E}$ should be a hyper sphere.
-However, in practice, $\mathcal{E}$ usually is not a hyper sphere, and usually is not parallel to the coordinate axes.
-Formally, $\mathcal{E}$ usually has unequal principal axis lengths, and the principal axes usually are not parallel to the coordinate axes.
+However, in practice, $\mathcal{E}$ usually is not a hyper sphere.
+Instead, $\mathcal{E}$ usually has unequal principal axes lengths, and the principal axes usually are not parallel to the coordinate axes.

 Fortunately, Assumption~\ref{assumption:PMatrixEqualEigenValue} can be removed by applying linear transformations to the $n$-dimensional state space.